dani8439/complete_python/Section3/notes.md

 2. **How do I create comments in my code?**

 You can use the hashtag `#` to create comments in your code.

+# Strings Quiz

+1. Strings are immutable - true

+2. if s='hello' what is the output of s[1] - 'e'

+3. If s='Sammy' what is the output of s[2:]? 'mmy'